 Differences between adjustable and fixed rate loans

-A fixed-rate loan features a fixed payment amount over the life of the mortgage.
-The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but for the most part, payments on fixed rate loans vary little.
+With a fixed-rate loan, your payment remains the same for the life of the mortgage.
+The longer you pay, the more of your payment goes toward principal.
+The property taxes and homeowners insurance will increase over time, but in general, payment amounts on fixed rate loans vary little.

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose these types of loans because interest rates are low and they want to lock in at the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
+You can choose a fixed-rate loan in order to lock in a low interest rate.
+People select these types of loans because interest rates are low and they want to lock in at this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
 Call Strategic Home Loans, Inc. at (805) 496-7500 to learn more.

-ARMs usually start at a very low rate that usually increases over time.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
+ARMs most often have the lowest rates at the beginning of the loan.
+They usually guarantee that rate for an initial period that varies greatly.
+You've probably heard of 5/1 or 3/1 ARMs.
+In these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
 These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are best for people who anticipate moving within three or five years.
-These types of adjustable rate loans benefit people who will move before the initial lock expires.
+Loans like this are best for borrowers who expect to move within three or five years.
+These types of ARMs are best for people who plan to sell their house or refinance before the initial lock expires.

-Most people who choose ARMs do so when they want to get lower introductory rates and do not plan to remain in the house for any longer than the introductory low-rate period.
-ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates when they cannot sell their home or refinance at the lower property value.
+Most borrowers who choose ARMs choose them when they want to get lower introductory rates and do not plan to stay in the home longer than this introductory low-rate period.
+ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up when they cannot sell their home or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at (805) 496-7500.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.